-Dr. Amir is a research staff member in the Cognitive Computing group at the IBM Almaden Research Center, where he works on the SyNAPSE project in Cognitive Computing.
-As a member of the software team, he develops the Corelet Programming Language, and also uses it to create some cool corelets - generating efficient networks for the TrueNorth neurosynaptic architecture.
-Since joining IBM Almaden in 1997, he worked on a number of projects, in computer vision, speech and video indexing and retrieval, eye gaze tracking and human computer interaction.
+Dr. Amir is a research staff member in the Cognitive Computing group at the IBM Almaden Research Center, where he works on the SyNAPSE project in the Brain Inspired Computing department.
+As a member of the software team, he develops the Corelet Programming Language - a hierarchical, compositional language for programming the TrueNorth chip.
+He also uses it to create some useful corelets and demos, such as event-based gesture recognition using a Dynamic Vision Sensor (DVS) camera.

-Arnon's research topics include image and video segmentation, shot boundary detection, speech indexing (both phonetic and speech-recognition based), multimodal video retrieval and efficient video browsing, visualization and summarization.
-This work has been done while he was a member of the CueVideo project, the Multimedia Mining Adventurous Research project and the Multimedia Understanding and Semantic Extraction (MUSE) project.
+In previous projects, since joining IBM Almaden in 1997, he worked on a number of projects: the AALIM project for multimodal medical decision support by analyzing ECG-s, echocardiograms and other medical records of cardiac patients and finding similar cases; and shot boundary detection, speech indexing (both phonetic and speech-recognition based), and multimodal video retrieval and efficient video browsing, visualization and summarization (the CueVideo project, the Multimedia Mining Adventurous Research project and the Multimedia Understanding and Semantic Extraction (MUSE) project.
 He was a core member of the IBM team for the NIST TRECVID video retrieval benchmark for six years, since its inception in 2001.